Help support our friends in Israel in their time of need.

 It's not all hiking and sweating.

 You'll most likely want to dress "normally" or even nice for most evening meals.
-So bring an outfit or two that helps you feel civilized so you can join the rest of the group in the evenings for a meal and for fellowship.
+So bring an outfit or two that helps you feel civilized so you can join the rest of the group in the evenings for a meal and for hanging out.
 Also, some people prefer specific travel clothing that has useful and secure pocket, body-scanner friendly, and comfortable on long flights.

 Hiking Shoes/Boots